 Attention!
 If you like the video format, at the bottom of this post, look for a YouTube video version where there is a step-by-step tutorial on how to use fusible interfacing.
 For a more complete picture, I recommend exploring both versions.

-Before you go and begin applying fusible interfacing to your projects, it’s essential to know what type of interfacing is suitable for the particular project and for the fabric.
+Before you go and begin applying fusible interfacing to your projects, it’s essential to know what type of interfacing is suitable for the particular project and the fabric you’re working with.

-When I started to sew 30 years ago I had only ONE type of fusible interfacing available to me (well, maybe there were different types then also, but they were not available for home sewing).
+When I started to sew 30 years ago, only ONE type of fusible interfacing was available to me.
+Well, maybe there were different types then, but they weren’t available for home sewing.

-Now I have at home maybe 20 different types!
+Now I have maybe 20 different types!
 Oh, wait… it’s more, maybe even 40.
-And, believe it or not, most of the time when I need interfacing it turns out I don’t have the exact type that I need so I have to buy it.
+And, believe it or not, most of the time, when I need interfacing, it turns out I don’t have the exact type that I need, so I have to buy it.

-So, what are the types of fusible interfacing we can use for our projects?
+So, what types of fusible interfacing can be used for your projects?

 Note: Some of the links on this page are affiliate links.
 This means I will receive a commission if you order a product through one of my links.
 I only recommend products I believe in and use myself.

-4. All the above types of fusible interfacing can be further classified as lightweight, medium-weight, and heavyweight.
+All the above types of fusible interfacing can be further classified as lightweight, medium-weight, and heavyweight.
 Here’s a quick rundown of when to use each classification.

 ✅ Related tutorial: How to use fusible interfacing for face masks

-- Place your fabric on the ironing board wrong side up.
+- Place your fabric on the ironing board with the wrong side up.

 - Press with a hot iron.
-Apply firm, even pressure and keep the iron in place for a few seconds, like 10-15 seconds.
-You can use steam or use only dry heat – as recommended by the manufacturer.
+Apply firm, steady, even pressure as you keep the iron in place for 10-15 seconds.
+You can use steam or only dry heat (follow the manufacturer’s instructions).

-- Lift the iron and place it back down in a new position by lifting and lowering it, making sure to overlap just a little bit.
+- Move the iron to a new position by lifting and lowering it, making sure to overlap just a little bit.
 Repeat until all areas of the interfacing have been fused to the fabric.
-Do not slide the iron across the fabric, as you may shift the layers of fabric and interfacing and this can cause distortion.
+(Avoid sliding the iron over the material, as you may shift the layers of fabric and interfacing, causing distortion.)

-- Don’t use interfaced pieces while they are still warm because interfacing can be distorted.
+- Avoid using interfaced pieces while they are still warm because interfacing can become distorted.
 Let it cool down.

 ✅ Related tutorial: Iron buying guide